rchain/architecture-docs/contracts/contract-design.rst

 Contract Design
 ******************************************************************

-An RChain contract is a well-specified, well-behaved, and formally verified program that interacts with other well-specified, well-behaved, and formally verified programs.

-In this section on contract design, we cover contract interaction through the production of Rholang.
-To begin, we give an overview of contract interaction on the RChain platform.
-Afterwards, we describe the core formalism RChain uses to achieve formal verification and to model concurrency on many of RChain’s system layers.
-Then, we explore how that core model extends to accomodate best-in-industry surface-language standards such as reflection, parallelism, asynchronicity, reactive data streams, and compile-time security-type checks.
+In this section on contract design, we investigate how RChain achieves internal concurrency for smart contracts.
+To begin, we give an overview of contract interaction.
+Afterwards, we describe the core formalism RChain uses to achieve concurrency and formal verification of contracts.
+Throughout, we demonstrate how that model extends to accomodate best-in-industry language attributes such as reflection, parallelism, asynchronicity, reactive API's, and compile-time security-type checks.

 Contract Overview
 ======================================================================================

-Used loosely as ‘contract’, **a smart contract is a process with:**

-1. Persistent state
-2. Associated code
-3. An associated RChain address(s)

-Important to remember is that a smart contract is of arbitrary complexity; it may refer to an atomic operation, or to a superset of protocols which compose to form a complex protocol.

-A contract is triggered by a message from an external network agent, where an external agent may be a contract or a network user.

-**A Message:**

-1. Is issued over a named channel(s) that may be public or private.
-2. May be typed and may range, in format, from a simple value, to an unordered array of bytes, to a variable, to a data structure, to **the code of a process**, and most things in between.

-**Agents send and receive messages on named communication links known as ‘named channels’.**

-**A Named Channel:**

-1. Is a "location" where otherwise independent processes synchronize.
-2. Is used by processes to send and receieve messages between each other.
-3. Is provably unguessable and anonymous unless deliberately introduced by a process.

-A channel is implemented as a variable that is shared between a "read-only" and a "write-only" process.
-Therefore, the functionality of a channel is only limited by the interpretation of what a variable may be.
-As a channel represents the abstract notion of "location", it may take different forms.
-For our early interpretation, a named channel's function may range from the local memory address (variable) of a single machine, to the network address of a machine in a distributed system.
+On a programming level, a channel is implemented as a variable that is shared between a "read-only" and a "write-only" process, so the functional range of a channel is only limited to what a variable may be.
+A channel may be  local variable, a global varible, a location in a datastore, or the network address (TCP/IP Sockets) of a machine in a distributed system.

-Consistent with that interpretation, **A blockchain address is a named channel** i.e. a location(s) where an agent may be reached.

 Two contracts sending and receiving a message on the channel named ‘Address’: